martavalenciaie/IE-SAVE/README.md

 This project is very useful for students who live abroad or even at home to better manage their money, be aware of their expenses and help them save money.

+# Installation:
+Install python 3 and make sure the downloaded .py files are in the same directory.

+# Usage:
+1. Open the downloaded directory in your folders
+2. Copy the full path by right-clicking the Address Bar
+3. Open command